Urbi Pro | On-Premise | 2GIS Documentation

 2. Choose bucket names that will be used for the service.
 For example:

-• Bucket with common assets, aggregations, and filters: assets.
+• Bucket with common datasets, aggregations, and filters: assets.

 • Bucket with prepared layer data: layer_data.

-• Bucket with user-created assets, aggregations, and filters: user_assets.
+• Bucket with user-created datasets, aggregations, and filters: user_assets.

 Place an Elasticsearch cluster with the domain name pro-elastic.storage.example.local in the private network.
 This instruction assumes that the cluster works on the standard port 9200.